petelaud/ratesci/README.md

   and [paired
   contrasts](https://petelaud.github.io/ratesci/articles/paired_contrasts.html).

-In each case, the asymptotic score methods provide a matching hypothesis test against any specified null parameter value, for a superiority test or a non-inferiority test, with guaranteed coherence between the test and interval.
-The superiority test is a variant of (and in many cases identical to) a chi-squared test or CMH test, and the non-inferiority test is analogous to a Farrington-Manning test, all with improved control of type I error achieved by the bias and skewness corrections.
-For paired proportions, the superiority test is a variant of the McNemar test, incorporating an ‘N-1’ adjustment which appears to avoid any violations of the nominal significance level.
+In each case, the asymptotic score methods provide a matching 2-sided test for association, and also a 1-sided hypothesis test against any specified null parameter value for a non-inferiority test.
+Both tests are guaranteed to be coherent with the interval.
+The test for association is a variant of (and in many cases identical to) a chi-squared test or CMH test, and the non-inferiority test is analogous to a Farrington-Manning test, all with improved control of type I error achieved by the bias and skewness corrections.
+For paired proportions, the test for association is a variant of the McNemar test, incorporating an ‘N-1’ adjustment which appears to avoid any violations of the nominal significance level.

 - See the [hypothesis
   tests](https://petelaud.github.io/ratesci/articles/tests.html)